-People are living longer, and subsequently, life insurance rates have fallen.
-You may have seen commercials on TV advertising these new low rates on term life, but how do you know what insurance company to use?
-Is term life even the correct type of coverage?
-If so, how do you know how long of a term to get, or how much is needed?
+You may have seen commercials on TV advertising these new low rates on term life, but it can be difficult to know what insurance company to use.
+Instead of wondering if term life is even the correct type of coverage, get the information you need from our experienced agents.

 Term Life Insurance

-Term life comes in many different forms, and as the name implies, protects you for a set term of time.
-The coverage can be flat (the same benefit and premium every year) or decreasing (the benefit decreases over time, such as mortgage insurance).
-It is important to know how your policy works.
-For instance, we may uncover a 10 year financial need in the event of your death, but you may find the best rate on annually-renewable-term guaranteed for 10 years.
-You can also learn how to protect your insure-ability incase your health picture is different in the future.
+Term life comes in many different forms, and as the name implies, it protects you for a set term of time.
+The coverage can be flat (the same benefit and premium every year) or decreasing (the benefit decreases over time like in mortgage insurance).

 Whole Life Insurance

-Again as the name implies, whole life will provide a death benefit until the holder dies, at any age.
-This type of coverage typically costs more, but offers guarantees and cash-value, or an amount of money you can trade in the policy for at any time.
-As you pay into the policy, the cash value increases often with dividends.
-With a carefully constructed policy, you may be able to stop making premium payments in the future, as the dividend payments exceed your locked-in premium.
+Whole life will provide a death benefit until the holder dies at any age.
+This type of coverage typically costs more but offers guarantees and cash-value, or an amount of money you can trade in the policy for at any time.
+As you pay into the policy, the cash value increases– and with a carefully constructed policy, you may be able to stop making premium payments in the future.

 Variable Life Insurance

-This is a type of cash-value coverage where your premium payments are invested in sub-accounts, very similar to mutual funds.
-This lets you participate in the market in a way that can alter your premium payments.
-Variable life insurance is not an annuity, and is designed to provide a guaranteed level of coverage.
+This is a type of cash-value coverage where your premium payments are invested in sub-accounts, similar to mutual funds.
+Variable life insurance lets you participate in the market in a way that can alter your premium payments.
+It’s not an annuity; rather, it’s designed to provide a guaranteed level of coverage.